mahoney1/VSCodeTutorial/README.md

 - Create a new smart contract project using Node.js with the VSCode Extension
 - Explore, understand, and package the smart contract
 - Deploy the smart contract on both IBM Cloud and local Hyperledger Fabric instance
-- Use SDK to interact with deployed Smart Contract package
+- Use the Fabric SDK to interact with deployed Smart Contract package

 ### Estimated time
 - After the prerequisites are installed, this should take <b>approximately 30-45 minutes</b> to complete.